-Where possible, use official taxi or reputable ride- sharing companies that can be booked by phone, app or at major hotels and from inside airports.
-Don't share taxis with strangers.
-Be wary if you are approached at the airport by private drivers.
+Where possible, use official taxis or reputable ride-sharing companies that can be booked by phone or app or from major hotels and inside airports.
+Don’t share taxis with strangers.
+Be wary if you’re approached at the airport by private drivers.
 In some countries, extortion and robbery can occur in unauthorised taxis.

-Drink and food spiking is common around the world.
-Never leave your drink or food unattended or in the care of a stranger.
+Food and drink spiking is common around the world.
+Never leave your food or drink unattended or in the care of a stranger.

-Terrorism is an ongoing threat in many countries around the world.
+International terrorism remains a threat to Australians living and travelling overseas.
+Terrorists continue to carry out attacks across the world.
+They target locals and foreign tourists.
 The threat in some destinations is very high.
-The Australian Government's ability to provide consular assistance is limited in these places.
+The Australian Government’s ability to provide consular assistance is limited in these places.

 Research local transport and tours